ChinenyeAmuka/Fintech-Customer-loan-Profiling/README.md

 - A decision table was equally created that had the customers profiled as “High” recognized as the most qualified to be considered for a loan.
 - Standardized data types in the various tables by ensuring the date table is in date format while the age columns shows whole number and the amounts are in currency format.
 - Created calculated decision table and columns for the eligible customers usinf DAX formula

+# Tools Used:

+Powwer BI, power query and DAX

 ### Data Source: Zion Tech Hub